You can help Every Child Ministries reach children devastated by war

 - Missionary recruits, especially one year or longer.

-- We need to add some key national workers to our staff.
-Your support for these staff members would help put ECM on a firm basis in Uganda.
+- Some of our key staff workers in N Uganda lack support.
+Your gifts for these staff members would help put ECM on a firm basis in Uganda.
 Click the Donate Now button below to give and designate Uganda staff or a particular position.

 - Support a Ugandan orphan.
 Sponsorship is only $32 a month.
 Your help will provide educational assistance, medical care, supplemental nutrition, spiritual guidance and regular Bible teaching.